 The Alentejo on a plate

 This is the first of three articles by Tam on this captivating southern Portuguese region.
+See the tasting notes and learning to love cork .
 In Lisbon, they raise an eyebrow when you mention the Alentejo; then with eyebrow still at a bemused angle, they warn you: 'everything in the Alentejo is very, very, very slow'.
 Not quite everything.
 The little Beja airport, plonked in the middle of nowhere, is square, awkwardly shiny new, and disconcertingly empty; peopled in the main by eyelid-drooping guarda.
 It is home, however, to the world's fastest luggage carousel.
-To wrest a suitcase off this high-speed device requires concentration, spatial awareness, daring, and a lightning...
+To wrest a suitcase off this high-speed device requires...

 Sorry, this page is available only to current Purple Pages members.
 If you're not a member, why not join today and meet a lively community of fellow wine enthusiasts?